Chirema/create-backtest-optimize-sell-cryptocurrency-trading-bot/README.md

 ```

-## Sharing and selling your trading bot on ELTYER
+## Part 4: Sharing and monetizing your trading bot on ELTYER
+Read the medium article: _coming soon_.

 ## Authors